Théobald René de Kergariou-Locmaria: Service on Sibylle

+"Sir, I must humbly beg leave to decline any compliments to this ship, her officers, or company, as I cannot return them.
+She is indeed no more than a British ship of her class should be.
+She had not fair play; but Almighty God has saved her from the most foul snare of the most perfidious enemy.
+Had you, Sir, fought me fairly, I should, if I know my own heart, receive your sword with a tear of sympathy.
+From you, Sir, I receive it with inexpressible contempt.
+And now, Sir, you will please observe, that lest this sword should ever defile the hand of any honest French or English officer, I here, in the most formal and public manner, break it."

+Kergariou and his officers were kept under guard in Hussar's orlop, fed basic rations and were not given bedding to sleep.
+Once they reached New York City, Kergariou sent Charles Gabriel Morel d'Escures to see Russell, who threatened him with retaliation should he ever publish an account of the battle.
+D'Escures claimed that when Kergariou was released, he would use his influence at the French court to acquire another ship to hunt Russell down should that happen.
+When Russell failed to be moved, Kergariou, again through d'Escures, issued a duel challenge to Russell to demand personal satisfaction.
+Russell replied in response that "Sir I have considered your challenge maturely...
+I will fight him, by land or by water, on foot or on horseback, in any part of this globe that he pleases.
+You will, I suppose, be his second; and I shall be attended by a friend worthy of your sword."
-Controversy later ensued when Russell accused Kergariou of firing a broadside while flying British colours and distress signals.
-After receiving Kergariou's sword, Russell broke it publicly, accusing him of bad faith and violation of the laws of war; Kergariou and his officers were kept under guard in the orlop, fed basic food rations, and were not given bedding to sleep.
-Later, Admiral Digby received Kergariou with courtesy.
-In the automatic court-martial for the loss of his ship, the allegations were brought to the attention of the court; Kergariou-Locmaria was honourably discharged of all accusations of wrongdoing.

-On 16 August 1784, Kergariou-Locmaria was admitted to the Society of the Cincinnati.
+Once they arrived in England, British Admiral Robert Digby received them with much greater courtesy.
+In the automatic court-martial for the loss of his ship, the allegations were brought to the attention of the court; Kergariou was honourably discharged of all accusations of wrongdoing.
+On 16 August 1784, Kergariou was admitted to the Society of the Cincinnati.
 At the end of the American War of Independence, he totalled nine campaigns in America, three journeys in the Indian Ocean, had fought in three battles and had been severely wounded.

 French Revolution and the Battle of Quiberon

 In 1786, Kergariou was given command of the frigate Calypso, leading a three-year expedition in the Indian Ocean.

 At the beginning of the French Revolution, Kergariou-Locmaria emigrated.

 He later took part in the British-sponsored Invasion of France in 1795, where he was captured by Republican forces under General Hoche.
 Tried by the Revolutionaries, he was sentenced to death.
 Geoffroy d'Antrechaux later reported that Kergariou thus addressed his troops:

 Kergariou is also reported to have recited a memorial office to his fellow prisoners before being shot.

 Amongst the others executed that day was his brother Kergariou-Rosconnet.